mattermost/mattermost-handbook/operations/operations/company-cadence.md

 Some notes about Listening Tours:

 - It's an opportunity to hear from staff about their likes and wishes, which could be about their team, their department, the company in general, or on any topic.
-These could be likes and wishes off the top of your head, or maybe it's something you've been thinking about for a while.
+These could be likes and wishes off the top of your head, or maybe something you've been thinking about for a while.

 - The priority of the meeting is listening.
 During these sessions CEO takes notes and refrains from commentary, though may ask follow-up questions.